 Types of Tile

-There are three main types of tile including porcelain, ceramic, and stone.
-Each have their own features and benefits that will suit the needs of your next project.Different Types of Tile
+There are three main types of tile, including: porcelain, ceramic, and stone.
+Each have their own features and benefits.
+Learn more here.Different Types of Tile

 How to Maintain Tile Floors